Muscle glycogen: what it is and how it can help you with your workouts

-Muscle glycogen is a vital component of energy storage in the human body.
-Its formation and accumulation are closely linked to carbohydrate consumption, making it essential for restoring and maintaining our energy stores.
+Muscle glycogen is a vital component in energy storage in the human body.
+Its formation and accumulation are closely linked to carbohydrate consumption, and it is fundamental in restoring and maintaining our energy reserves.

-Different strategies such as cold water immersion, active recovery, compression garments, massage and electrical stimulation are currently being used in order to improve the recovery of the athlete, depending on the type of activity performed, the time until the next training session or competition, as well as the equipment and medical personnel available (1)
+Different strategies such as cold water immersion, active recovery, compression garments, massage and electrical stimulation are currently being used to improve athlete recovery, depending on the type of activity performed, the time until the next training session or competition, as well as the equipment and medical personnel available (1)

 Among the different factors that can improve the athlete's recovery , rest and nutrition stand out (2), the latter being one of the most popular and accessible methods to facilitate the restoration of performance and physiological disturbances after exercise.

-In one of our guides, we discussed how you can improve your recovery with a 3:1 ratio like our Recovery Glycogen , rather than a 2:1 or 2:2 ratio.
+In one of our guides we discuss how you can improve your recovery with a 3:1 ratio like our Glycogen recovery supplement , and not with 2:1 or 2:2 ratios.

-The main objectives of nutritional strategies during the recovery phase are: replacement of muscle glycogen (3), restoration of the body's hydroelectrolytic balance, repair of damaged muscle tissue and adaptations to exercise (4), and restoration of those physiological systems altered during training/competition such as the hormonal (5) and/or immune (6) system.
+Nutritional strategies during the recovery phase have the following main objectives: replenishment of muscle glycogen (3), restoring the body's hydroelectrolytic balance, repair of damaged muscle tissue and adaptations to exercise (4) and, restoring those physiological systems altered during training/competition such as the hormonal (5) and/or immune (6) systems.

-Glycogen is a branched polymer of glucose (up to 55,000 units) linked by α 1:4 and α 1:6 glycocid bonds around a central protein, glycogenin (7).
+Glycogen is a branched polymer of glucose (up to 55,000 units) linked by α 1:4 and α 1:6 glycosidic bonds around a central protein, glycogenin (7).

-The importance of muscle glycogen as a determinant of exercise capacity was first recognized as early as the late 1960s with the introduction of the muscle biopsy technique in exercise physiology (8).
+The importance of muscle glycogen as a determinant of exercise capacity was first recognized in the late 1960s with the introduction of the muscle biopsy technique in exercise physiology (8).

 Glycogen is much more than an energy store (9), acting as a regulator of different signaling pathways related to the oxidative phenotype, insulin sensitivity, contractile processes, protein degradation and autophagic processes (10).